mintii13/A_New_Construction_Method_for_BPTree_with_GPGPU/README.md

 ### 3. Previous GPU-based approach ([PreviousGPU.py](Source/PreviousGPU.py))
-- Builds tree bottom up from leaf level.
+- Builds tree bottom up from leaf level, level by level as shown as the curved arrows.
-- Parallel at each level but sequential in total as shown as the curved arrows.
+- Parallel at each level but sequential in total.
 ![Alt text](Images/Level-basedInsertionVisualization.png)

 ### 4. GPU-based Approach ([LeafBasedGPU.py](Source/LeafBasedGPU.py))